Super Bowl 2021 ads: Here are the leaked commercials

 "What you saw and what the brand intended are two different things," Rucker said of Super Bowl ads that misfire.
 "As a brand you have to think about the big picture and how consumers might respond to it."

-CBS (the parent company of CBS Interactive and CBS MoneyWatch) is airing the game on Sunday, February 7, at 6:30 p.m.
-EST. The network late last month said it is "virtually sold out" of ad inventory, with some newcomers buying ad space as regulars such as Coke sit out.
+CBS (the parent company of CBS Interactive and CBS MoneyWatch) is airing the game on Sunday, February 7 at 6:30 p.m.
+ET.
+The network late last month said it is "virtually sold out" of ad inventory, with some newcomers buying ad space as regulars such as Coke sit out.

 Chipotle, DoorDash